Uncharted Waters: Selling a New Product Robustly: Introduction

 \section{Introduction}

-Rapid technological development has introduced an increasing number of new products.
-Examples include e-readers, electric vehicles, LED lights, and infrared cookers.
+Rapid technological progress has brought a growing number of new products to market.
+Examples include e-readers, electric vehicles, smartwatches, and virtual-reality headsets.
 Due to their novelty, sellers often have significant control over what buyers can learn about them.
-In particular, sellers can provide information by offering free trials, product samples, and product descriptions.
-Buyers, however, can still compare the pricing and features of related existing products, and sellers may face considerable uncertainty about buyers' knowledge and preferences of their alternatives.
-For instance, sellers may know little about how buyers acquire or process information, which substitute products they have in mind, and what kinds of stores they have access to.
-As a result, it is natural for sellers to seek ``robustness'' by adopting selling strategies that perform reasonably well across all potential scenarios.
+In particular, sellers can provide information by offering free trials, product samples, and demonstrations.
+Buyers can nevertheless compare the prices and features of related existing products.
+Yet sellers may know little about which alternatives buyers include in these comparisons, how buyers learn about them, or how attractive those alternatives are.
+This uncertainty gives sellers reason to seek robust selling strategies that perform reasonably well across the different alternatives buyers may face.

 In this paper, I examine the following questions: How do robustness concerns shape the seller's optimal pricing and information provision strategies?
 Would the buyer be better off if learning about her alternatives became easier?
 Finally, what insights do the answers to these questions offer regarding the sale of different types of new products?